Robert Grosseteste: Bishop of Lincoln

 Grosseteste numbered among his most intimate friends the Franciscan teacher, Adam Marsh.
 Through Adam he came into close relations with Simon de Montfort.
 From the Franciscan's letters it appears that the earl had studied a political tract by Grosseteste on the difference between a monarchy and a tyranny and that he embraced with enthusiasm the bishop's projects of ecclesiastical reform.
 Their alliance began as early as 1239, when Grosseteste exerted himself to bring about a reconciliation between the king and the earl.
 But there is no reason to suppose that the political ideas of Montfort had matured before the death of Grosseteste; nor did Grosseteste busy himself overmuch with secular politics, except insofar as they touched the interest of the Church.
 Grosseteste realised that the misrule of Henry III and his unprincipled compact with the papacy largely accounted for the degeneracy of the English hierarchy and the laxity of ecclesiastical discipline.
 But he can hardly be termed a constitutionalist.

+Hostility to Jews and Judaism

+Grosseteste has a mixed reputation among scholars regarding his attitudes to Jews and Judaism.
+He was certainly hostile to usury, but had an interest in the relationship between the Old Law and the New.
+He intervened when Simon de Montfort expelled the Jews of Leicester, but his views on the expulsion itself are unclear.

+He appears to have become more hostile to Jews in his later life, and this can be traced through his theological investigations.
+Earlier in his life, while lecturing in Oxford, he analysed the Psalms and Paul's Letter to the Galatians.
+He concluded that the Jews are wedded to the past and their lineage, rather than a search for salvation, following the work of Chrysostom.
+In his analysis of Galatians and De cessatione legalium, citing Jerome he sets out his understanding of the status of the Old Law, and concludes that it had been "made void" by the resurrection of Christ, and that the Jewish faith was therefore heretical and blasphemous.
+He followed the view of Augustine and Innocent III, who had reiterated these in recent Papal Bulls that the Jews were guilty for death of Christ, but just as Cain, who had killed Abel, was allowed to live as punishment, so Jews were to live in exile and servitude as punishment for their sin.
+Jews were not to be allowed to live in luxury from the proceeds of usury, and any Christian ruler allowing or the "oppression" of Christians through usury would be share the Jews' punishment in the next life.
+Nevertheless, as Bishop, he seems to have taken few practical actions against Jews, in contrast, for example to his associate Walter de Cantilupe.
+One concrete example can be found in the mid 1240s, where in a letter to his archdeacons, he warns them among many other matters, that they were ensure that Christians and Jews do not associate.